Fixing Toilets That Do Not Shut Off Properly

-Over time, toilets may leak small amounts of water from the tank into the toilet bowl causing more water to be added.
-This not only uses water needlessly, but can be startling if it occurs during the night when you may be awakened by the sound of the tank being refilled.
+Over time, toilets may leak small amounts of water from the tank into the toilet bowl, causing more water to be added.
+This not only uses water needlessly, but can also be startling if it occurs during the night when you may be awakened by the sound of the tank refilling.
 Usually this is caused by one of the following problems:

-- Straight or philips screw drivers
+- Straight or Philips screwdrivers

 - Channel lock pliers

-- 8-inch or 10-inch adjustable wrench
+- An 8-inch or 10-inch adjustable wrench

 - Replacement flapper